COLQUITT ELECTRIC MEMBERSHIP CORPORATION

 Section 1.
 Regular Meeting.
 A regular meeting of the Board of Directors shall be held without notice other than this bylaw, immediately after, and at the same place as, the annual meeting of the members.
 This meeting shall be known as the organizational meeting.
 A regular meeting of the Board of Directors shall also be held monthly at such time and place in Colquitt County, Georgia, unless all directors consent to its being in some other location, as the Board of Directors may provide by resolution.
 Such regular monthly meetings may be held without notice other than such resolution fixing the time and place thereof.

 Section 2.
 Special Meetings.
-Special meetings of the Board of Directors may be called by Board resolution, by the President, or by any three (3) directors.
-The President or directors who have called such special meeting shall fix the time and place (which shall be in Colquitt County, Georgia, unless all directors consent to its being in some other location), for the holding of the special meeting of the Board of Directors called by them.
+Special meetings of the Board of Directors may be called by Board resolution, by the Chairman, or by any three (3) directors.
+The Chairman or directors who have called such special meeting shall fix the time and place (which shall be in Colquitt County, Georgia, unless all directors consent to its being in some other location), for the holding of the special meeting of the Board of Directors called by them.
 The Secretary shall cause notice of such special meeting to be given as hereinafter provided.

 Section 3.
 Notice.
 Written notice of the date, time, place, and purpose or purposes of any special meeting of the Board of Directors shall be given at least five (5) days previous thereto.
 Such notice shall be delivered personally or mailed, to each director at his last known address by or at the direction of the Secretary or, upon a default in duty by the Secretary, by him or those calling it in the case of a special meeting or by any other director or officer in the case of any meeting whose date, time, and place have already been fixed by Board resolution.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail so addressed with postage thereon prepaid and postmarked at least five (5) days prior to the meeting date.
 The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except in case a director shall attend a meeting for the express purpose of objecting to the transaction of any business or of one or more items of business because the meeting shall not have been lawfully called or convened.